Skip to content

 5. Numb hands (rucksack palsy)

-Prevention: Ensure your straps have adequate width and padding.
-Let your arms swing naturally-don't keep them pinned to your sides.
-Periodically loosen your straps during long rucks.
+Prevention: Adequate strap width and padding.
+Let your arms swing naturally - don't pin them to your sides.
+Loosen straps slightly on long rucks.

 6. Blisters and hot spots